swamp-agr/front/README.md

 - Virtual DOM with full/partial rendering.
 - "blaze-html" like extended markup tree for handling both DOM and JS events.

+## Usage

+1. Add `front` as a dependency to your project using preferred build tool.
+2. Obtain `bundle.js` by `TBD` and include it as static resource for your application server.
+3. Import `Shared` module.
+4. Choose proper communication model (Only session, Broadcast, etc.).
+5. That's it.

 ## Installation

 For server: